valsson/irtg-school-2020/build-scripts/README.md

 - Then run `build-lammps.sh` to download and install LAMMPS.
 This script will patch and link LAMMPS with PLUMED.
 - The LAMMPS binary will be copied to the same folder as the PLUMED binary.
 - You always need to load the environmental variables using `source source-plumed.sh`, then the PLUMED and LAMMPS binaries are always in the path.
 - The scripts have been tested on Linux and MacOS (using mpi from homebrew), and should work out of the box for most standard setups.
+Also works on Windows with Windows Subsystem for Linux.
 - Recommended to use default gcc or clang compilers, but options for Intel compilers are included though this hasn't been tested extenstivley.